fish-shell/fish-shell/doc_src/interactive.rst

 ``fish_history`` environment variable to change the name of the history session (resulting in a ``<session>_history`` file); both before starting the shell and while the shell is running.

-See the :ref:`history <cmd-history>` command for other manipulations.
+See the :doc:`history <cmds/history>` command for other manipulations.

 Examples: